zeroc-ice/ice-builder-msbuild/README.md

 ## Adding Slice Files to your Project

-Ice Builder automatically adds to your project all Slice files (files with an `.ice` extension) found in project's directory and any of its sub-directories and sub-sub directories, recursively.
+You need to tell Ice Builder which Slice files (files with a `.ice` extension) to compile, by adding these files to your project.

-This automatic addition of Slice files is controlled by the property `EnableDefaultSliceCompileItems`, which is `true` by default.
-Set this property to `false` to disable this behavior.
+You can add all Slice files found in in your project's home directory and any of its sub-directories (and sub-sub directories, recursively) to your project by setting both `EnableDefaultItems` and `EnableDefaultSliceCompileItems` to true.
+The default value for `EnableDefaultSliceCompileItems` is true while the default value for `EnableDefaultItems` depends on the projects' type.
+The default value of `EnabledDefaultItems` is true for .NET Core projects, and it's unset (or false) for C++ and .NET Framework projects.

 As an alternative, you can add Slice files explicitly to your project using the `SliceCompile` item type, for example: